The Gift of Consciously Connecting to Anger, aka Social Justice, Heart-Work, and Evolution Part 1.5

 “Everything’s going pretty well in my life, but I feel **so much anger! **” “I can’t get past how much anger I feel!
 I want to feel better, but I am stuck.”
 “How can I **not** be angry, have you seen what’s going on in the world?”
 “Being angry is a negative emotion and now is not the time to be negative.”

-The feedback from “Connecting to the Heart While Connecting to the Pain: Part 1”had 1 of 3 flavors, generally speaking.
+The feedback from “Social Justice, Heart-Work, and Evolution.
+Part 1, of 2” had 1 of 3 flavors, generally speaking.

 I promise that Part 2 will be published, but felt writing a 1.5 would be useful.
 Anger is a big topic, and it doesn’t seem to be going anywhere, so let’s talk about it!

 Flavor 1: Wanting to move thru anger as to get to the “good stuff.”

 I know this flavor well.

 Part 1 was an example of what’s possible, not necessarily probable, when anger is allowed in and it’s met with loving attention.
 It’s one example, in a sea of examples.
 Does it often go that way for me?
 Well, to be honest, these days yes.
 But I’ve also spent years lost in an ebb and flow of anger, and that was exactly where I needed to be after decades of being in denial.
 It was evolution for me to feel safe enough to be able to connect with my anger, and stay there as long as I needed to.
 It didn’t always feel good, and it didn’t necessarily feel loving, but it was far more empowering than the hopelessness and despair I’d known.